wmrra/wmrra-com/content/race/new-racer-information.md

 road racer.
 This is a journey you'll remember forever.

 WMRRA’s novice program will give you the experience and skills needed to compete safely on the racetrack.
-The New Racer Information Packet will outline all of the steps, and processes to becoming a Novice.
-We welcome you to read more, ask questions, and get involved with our great sport.
-We hope you choose to become part of our tight knit family of racers.
+We hope you choose to get involved with our great sport and become part of our tight knit family of racers.

 Be sure to take photos, videos, and mental snapshots; your novice season will soon be a blur full of fun, friends, and of course, speed.

 Welcome to the WMRRA Family.

 ## Steps to becoming a new WMRRA racer